Which Institutions Own Shares In Globalstar Inc. (GSAT)?

 Globalstar Inc. (GSAT): Who are the competitors?

-The company’s main competitors (and peers) include Loral Space & Communications Inc. (LORL) that is trading 251.52% up over the past 12 months.
-ORBCOMM Inc. (ORBC) is 279.27% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -21.64% from the last report on Feb 11, 2021 to stand at a total of 52.06 million short shares sold with a short interest ratio of 1.25.
+The company’s main competitors (and peers) include Loral Space & Communications Inc. (LORL) that is trading 228.46% up over the past 12 months.
+ORBCOMM Inc. (ORBC) is 260.48% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 17.79% from the last report on Mar 14, 2021 to stand at a total of 42.8 million short shares sold with a short interest ratio of 1.25.